Genbox/FastData/README.md

     * Frozen comes with considerable runtime overhead
     * Frozen is only available in .NET 8.0+
     * Frozen only provides a few of the optimizations provided in FastData
+    * Frozen is only available in C#.
+FastData can produce data structures in many langauges.